 If a DMP is the right option, you can enroll through the same agency that evaluated you in Step 1.
 Here’s what you can expect:

-- Reduce or eliminate the APR applied to your debt
+- Reduce or eliminate APR applied to your account.

 Stop struggling to pay back everything you owe!
-See if a debt management program can help you get out of debt fast to save your credit and minimize interest charges.
+See if a DMP can help you get out of debt fast to save your credit and minimize interest charges.

 What do credit counseling services do?

-- Answer questions about various options for debt relief
+- Answer questions about various options for relief

-- Assist you in identifying the right debt solutions for your needs
+- Assist you in identifying the right solutions for your needs

-- Help you eliminate your existing credit card debt
+- Help you eliminate your existing credit card balances

 - This also includes other unsecured debts, such as unpaid medical bills and payday loans

 - Eliminate the hassle of collection calls.
 Once you enroll, you can pick up the phone and tell them you’re working with an agency.
-Collectors must then go through the agency about your debts.
+Collectors must then go through the agency.

 - Provide resources to build financial literacy

-- Teach you how to budget and manage debt effectively
+- Teach you how to budget and manage credit effectively

 - Help you establish long-term financial stability